-The new numbers indicate a 0.8% increase in positive cases since Monday.
-Of the 578,549 people tested for COVID-19 in Utah so far, 7.7% have tested positive for COVID-19.
-The number of tests conducted has increased by 3,989 as of Tuesday, the state reported.
+The new numbers indicate a 1% increase in positive cases since Monday.
+Of the 821,864 people tested for COVID-19 in Utah so far, 8.7% have tested positive for the disease.
+The health department reports an increase of 4,403 tests conducted as of Tuesday.

-The state reports there are 189 COVID-19 patients hospitalized in Utah as of Tuesday.
-Health department data shows 81 of those are occupying intensive care unit, or ICU, beds in Utah.
-About 60% of all ICU beds in Utah are occupied as of Tuesday, while about 47% of non-ICU beds are filled.
+There are currently 183 COVID-19 patients hospitalized in Utah, including 71 in intensive care unit, or ICU, beds across the state.
+About 61% of all ICU beds in Utah are filled as of Tuesday, while about 46% of non-ICU beds are occupied, state data shows.

-Tuesday's totals give Utah 44,752 total confirmed cases, with 2,677 total hospitalizations and 349 total deaths from the disease.
-An estimated 34,764 cases are now thought to be recoveries from the disease.
-Utah's COVID-19 mortality rate is 0.8% as of Tuesday.
+Tuesday's totals give Utah 72,136 total confirmed cases, with 3,807 total hospitalizations and 457 total deaths from the disease.
+A total of 54,844 Utah COVID-19 cases are now considered recovered, according to the health department.

-There is no COVID-19 news conference scheduled for Tuesday.
+There is not a COVID-19 news conference scheduled for Tuesday.
 Utah officials typically provide updates at news conferences once a week on Wednesdays or Thursdays.

 Test results now include data from PCR tests and antigen tests.
 Positive COVID-19 test results are reported to the health department immediately after they are confirmed, but negative test results may not be reported for 24 to 72 hours.